-What happens if a car is written-off under finance?
+What happens if my car is written off and it's on finance?

 Roman Danaev